 If it’s not on your property, then you’ll need a small game hunting license to kill one, as per Mississippi Department of Wildlife, Fisheries & Parks Public Notice 3201.
-Besides that, it’s illegal to kill any protected endangered species.
+It’s illegal to kill any protected endangered species.

-There are ten snake species in Montana, and of these, only the prairie rattlesnake is venomous.
+There are 10 snake species in Montana, and only the prairie rattlesnake is venomous.
 None of Montana’s snakes are protected by the ESA.

 The plains hognose snake, the western milksnake and the smooth green snake are listed as ‘species of concern.’
-This does not provide any legal protection, however.
+However, this does not provide any legal protection.

 There are no snakes native to Nebraska that are protected by the ESA.
-Since there are so few snake species in Nebraska, there are no state-specific laws here.
+Since there are so few snake species in Nebraska, there are no state-specific laws.

-The timber rattlesnake is proposed to be added to the ESA in Nebraska at least, since the snake’s range is diminishing, and there are hardly any left there.
-But as of yet, nothing has been done.
+The timber rattlesnake was proposed to be added to the ESA in Nebraska as the snake’s range is diminishing.
+However, this hasn’t happened yet.

 In Nevada, the only venomous snakes are rattlesnakes, and none are protected by state or federal law.
-There are no nonvenomous snakes in Nevada listed on the ESA.
+There are no non-venomous snakes listed on the ESA website as protected.